One question we get from a lot of new homebrewers is, “How do I know how strong my beer will be?” Luckily, the answer is easy: use a hydrometer!

 To get the best reading out of your hydrometer, use an adequately sized hydrometer jar.
 These should be about 10-14” tall.
 Some larger hydrometers might need larger test jars.
 It should be made of clear glass or plastic.

-When you float your hydrometer in your beer or wort, the top of the liquid will line up with a marking on the hydrometer’s scale.
+When you float your hydrometer in your beer or wort, the surface of the liquid will line up with a marking on the hydrometer’s scale.
 Looking from eye level, observe where the liquid crosses the graduated tube.
 Due to surface tension, the liquid will curve upward.
-Take the reading from the low point of the curve -- called the meniscus.
+Take the reading from the low point of the curve – called the meniscus.

 How do you calibrate a hydrometer?

 All hydrometers should come calibrated to measure water at the temperature written on the side of the tool.
+You can also buy a battery-operated thermohydrometer that has temperature correction built in.
 At sea level, water should read an SG of 1.000.
 To calibrate your hydrometer, check the gravity of distilled water at the rated temperature.
 Most hydrometers are rated at 60F or 68F.
 If it reads 1.000, your hydrometer is properly calibrated.
-If it reads low, like 0.998 -- then you know to add 0.002 to all hydrometer readings.
+If it reads low, like 0.998 – then you know to add 0.002 to all hydrometer readings.
 Similarly, if it reads 1.002, subtract 0.002 from future readings.

 There are ways to correct the weight of the hydrometer to fix the reading.
 You can add mass or gently file away material.
 This can be tricky and dangerous.
 Be careful when working with hydrometers as they are fragile.